ako/CsvServices/docs/blog-csv-services.md

     curl -v -X POST -H "Content-Type: text/csv" http://MxAdmin:1@localhost:8080/ws-doc/Orders/Products --data-binary "@products-data.csv"

 As you can see, it's fairly straightforward to create a script that will populate a number of entites.
 Very useful for demos or tests.
 More info can be found in the [readme][5] or in the source code on GitHub: [CsvServices][2].

+Please note that this is a community supported opensource effort, and has mainly be used for test and demo purposes.
+This means that it has not been tested with very large datasets.
+Please validate that it works as expected before deploying to production.
+Feedback and improvements are very much appreciated.

   [1]: https://appstore.home.mendix.com/link/app/1911/Mendix/CsvServices
   [2]: https://github.com/ako/CsvServices